regenwatchdog/regenwatchdog.github.io/_posts/2020-07-30-july-news-roundup.md

 More info is available in Hackney's Cabinet report here: [http://mginternet.hackney.gov.uk/ieListDocuments.aspx?CId=111&MID=4912#AI36922](https://hackney.gov.uk/de-beauvoir-estate)

 ## Estate Watch Zoom meeting
-On 5th August, we will be hosting a zoom meeting to provide an opportunity for residents of estates going through estate regeneration and who are at risk of demolition to come together to share and exchange with others in the same situation.
+Next week, we will be hosting a zoom meeting to provide an opportunity for residents of estates going through estate regeneration and who are at risk of demolition to come together to share and exchange with others in the same situation.
 We will also explore possible ongoing mutual support and effective working together.

 <img src="/images/ewzoom.png" width="75%" class="img-fluid rounded img-thumbnail">

 Please email info@londontenants.org to request attendance

-## More estates added to the Watch List
+## More estates added to Watch List
 Thanks to a number of people who took the time to get in touch, we have added 8 further estates to our list of those under threat of demolition.
 This brings the total number of estates under threat to 130, comprising over 40,000 homes.

 The 8 additions comprise the [Geoffrey Close estate](https://estatewatch.london/estates/lambeth/geoffreyclose/) in Lambeth; the [Marlowe Road estate](https://estatewatch.london/estates/walthamforest/marloweroad/) in Waltham Forest; the [Marian Court estate](https://estatewatch.london/estates/hackney/mariancourt/) in Hackney; the [Calverley Close estate](https://estatewatch.london/estates/bromley/calverleyclose/) in Bromley; the [Ladderswood estate](https://estatewatch.london/estates/enfield/ladderswood/) in Enfield; the [Clapham Park estate](https://estatewatch.london/estates/lambeth/claphampark/) in Lambeth; the [Lansbury estate](https://estatewatch.london/estates/towerhamlets/lansbury/) in Tower Hamlets and [Denby Court](https://estatewatch.london/estates/lambeth/denbycourt/) in Lambeth.